Getting Started

 • Map Key Events (KEs) from AOP-Wiki to WikiPathways

-• Map Key Events to Gene Ontology Biological Process (GO BP) terms using gene-based and semantic scoring
+• Map Key Events to Gene Ontology Biological Process (GO BP) terms

 • Assess mapping confidence using a structured 4-question workflow